seemanne/llama.cpp/README.md

 ```
 Please write an issue if something doesn't work.

+# Docs

+Docs can be found on [read the docs](https://llamacpypy.readthedocs.io/en/latest/).

+There is also a basic usage demo at the bottom of the readme.

 # Building by hand

 Atm this is all very raw so it will require some work on the users part.